Landauer's principle

 Landauer's principle is a physical principle pertaining to a lower theoretical limit of energy consumption of computation.
 It holds that an irreversible change in information stored in a computer, such as merging two computational paths, dissipates a minimum amount of heat to its surroundings.
+In the formulation of Charles H. Bennett, any logically irreversible manipulation of information, such as the erasure of a bit or the merging of two computation paths, must be accompanied by a corresponding entropy increase in non-information-bearing degrees of freedom of the information-processing apparatus or its environment; the entropy thus resides in the physical hardware and its surroundings, not in the bit as a logical entity.
 It is hypothesized that energy consumption below this lower bound would require the development of reversible computing.

 The principle was first proposed by Rolf Landauer in 1961.